Medication Options for Postpartum Depression

-Because there are many different types and brands of postpartum depression medications, there are plenty of options to suit each person’s needs.
-If you experience negative side effects or no effects at all on one medication, your doctor can identify a better option for you.
+Because there are many different postpartum depression medications, there are plenty of options to suit each person’s needs.
+If you experience negative side effects or no improvement on one medication, your doctor can identify a better option.

 Concerns About Postpartum Depression Medications

-While postpartum depression medications such as antidepressants are prescribed in safe and controlled methods, some women may have concerns about how the medication will affect them if they are breastfeeding.
+While postpartum depression medications such as antidepressants are prescribed safely and controlled, some women may be concerned about how the medication will affect them while breastfeeding.

-SSRIs, in particular, are thought to be safe to take during breastfeeding and they should not affect or harm the baby.
-Other types of medications may possibly have an effect on breast milk.
+SSRIs, in particular, are considered safe to take during breastfeeding and should not affect or harm the baby.
+Other types of medications may have an effect on breast milk.
 You should address any concerns with your doctor if you have questions about breastfeeding while taking postpartum depression medications.

 Postpartum depression medications such as antidepressants or antipsychotics are prescribed as a course of treatment and therefore cannot be stopped abruptly.
-It is important to speak to your doctor before you stop taking prescription medications in order to prevent any possible negative side effects.
+To prevent any possible negative side effects, you should speak to your doctor before you stop taking prescription medications.

 Medication is an effective treatment method for postpartum depression, but additional care can benefit new mothers dealing with PPD.

 Therapy is a common treatment option and is often recommended alongside medication treatment.
 Psychiatry not only helps women work through the emotional and mental struggles they experience during PPD but can also provide many benefits through follow-up sessions after the postpartum period has ended.